 After two average seasons in the American Hockey League (AHL) with the Utica Comets and one uneventful game with the Canucks, he was traded in 2016 to the Calgary Flames for Markus Granlund.
 He played parts of three seasons with the Stockton Heat and 14 games with the Flames before getting traded again in 2018 to the Montreal Canadiens for Kerby Rychel.
 He played the entire 2018-19 season with the Laval Rocket, generating only five goals and ten points in 54 games.

 Shinkaruk changed teams again in 2019-20 when he signed a one-year contract with the Carolina Hurricanes.
 Again, he never saw any NHL action, and only played 20 games for the Charlotte Checkers before leaving North America to sign with Kunlan Red Star of the KHL.
+He has now moved on to Dinamo Riga for the 2021-22 season.

 For whatever reason, Shinkaruk just couldn’t catch on in the NHL.
 His defensive game was lacking at times, and he never could string together a strong set of games where he was a factor offensively.
 Even in the AHL, his career-high was only 21 goals, which is usually a red flag for future success at the highest level.
 In the end, the Canucks probably would have been better off if they selected home-town boy Shea Theodore, who was chosen by the Anaheim Ducks one pick later.